 Whether you're a product maven with jars and bottles galore, or a minimalist with just a few tried-and-true basics, you want those items to deliver serious results.
 Did you know that how you use them can be as important as what you use?

-To keep your skin looking its best, follow these tips from dermatologists.
+To keep your skin looking its best, follow these eight tips from dermatologists.

 Check the expiration date printed on the package, says Miami dermatologist Alicia Barba, MD.

 Also, "if the product has changed color or consistency, or begins to smell unpleasant, it's time to dump it," says New York dermatologist Eric Schweiger, MD.
 He recommends storing products in a cool, dry place away from direct sunlight to help them last.

 3. Choose the right products for your skin type.